edm-ms/powershell/SpotLight Copy/readme.md

 This PowerShell script will copy Windows SpotLight login images to a folder in your profile under "Pictures".

-Schedule it from Task Scheduler with the following syntax: PowerShell -File "locationOfThisScript"
+Schedule it to run from Task Scheduler with the following syntax: PowerShell -File "locationOfThisScript"

 ![Task Scheduler](https://github.com/edm-ms/powershell/blob/master/SpotLight%20Copy/Images/tasksched.png)